-The goals, attainments, or"fruits " of any matter, are seen in the bhava which form a 3/11 angle to bhava-X.
+The goals, attainments ,fruits of any matter, are seen in the bhava which form a 3/11 angle to bhava-X.

 The house which occupies the 3/11 position from the matter in question can tell us whether a goal is properly set and properly energized to reach manifestation.

-Therefore a major fruit of one's dharma is one's marriage, and the spouse who along with us creates the marriage.
+Therefore a major fruit of one's dharma = breadth of one's worldview = one's marriage, and the spouse who along with self creates the marriage emvironment.

-Because the 9th-house is the"seed" which creates the outcome"fruition" of marriage, to know more about the spouse and the marriage, we need to know more about the psycho-dynamics of the 9th house.
+Because dharmasthana-0 is the seed which creates the outcome fruition of marriage-alliance, to know more about the spouse and the marriage environment, it is necessary to inspect the astral-expectations of navamsha varga.